 Compact Doppler/Magnetograph for Solar Diagnostics

 JPL scientists are working on the development of instruments that measure velocity and magnetic fields in the sun’s chromosphere and photosphere, known as Doppler magnetographs.
 The instrument concept is based on the magneto-optical filter, which can be designed to have very narrow pass-bands in several useful solar absorption lines.
-The image below shows an example of data from such an instrument – it shows an intensity image on the left, a velocity image in the center and an image of the line-of-sight magnetic field on the right.
+The image above shows an example of data from such an instrument – it shows an intensity image on the left, a velocity image in the center and an image of the line-of-sight magnetic field on the right.
 The cutout below shows details of the highly structured solar magnetic field in the vicinity of two small sunspots.
-Doppler magnetographs are used for both ground and space-based observations: our group is developing a flight version of the instrument that will be a factor of 10 lighter than current flight instruments.
+Doppler magnetographs are used for both ground and space-based observations: a group at JPL is developing a flight version of the instrument that will be a factor of 10 lighter than current flight instruments.

 Dusty Galaxies and the Interstellar Medium

 Researchers are developing new instruments to study the properties of the gas and dust between the stars in galaxies throughout their history.
 This interstellar material fuels stars and active galactic nuclei (AGN).
 The primordial hydrogen gas appears to have been enriched with heavy elements as the first, very massive stars formed.
 The elements carbon, oxygen, nitrogen, and silicon formed dust, which blocks optical and near-IR radiation.
 Thus for much of galaxies’ history, the birth of stars and AGN from the interstellar gas is hidden to short-wavelength observations.
 Fortunately, a rich set of spectroscopic tools is available at mid-IR through sub-millimeter wavelengths to probe these regions.
-The group is developing the instruments to perform these spectral measurements, with an emphasis on the best possible sensitivity and wide bandwidth to detect multiple lines and observe galaxies with unknown redshifts.
+Researchers are developing the instruments to perform these spectral measurements, with an emphasis on the best possible sensitivity and wide bandwidth to detect multiple lines and observe galaxies with unknown redshifts.

 Work at JPL has focused on a sensitive grating spectrometer for the proposed M-Class ESA-JAXA Space Infrared Telescope for Cosmology and Astrophysics (SPICA) mission.
 SPICA is a 3.5-meter telescope actively cooled to below 5 degrees kelvin.
 The very low-background platform is especially compelling for moderate-resolution extragalactic spectroscopy.
 The proposed instrument for SPICA, called Beamline Instrument Software Support (BLISS), could provide a new capability for survey spectroscopy of the galaxies which produced the cosmic far-IR background and gave rise to our modern universe.
 The far-IR fine-structure and molecular emission reach us through the dust so can reveal the galaxies' redshifts, AGN content, gas properties and metallicities -- in aggregate, the history of these dusty galaxies.
 Another opportunity to fly this technology could be as part of the SAFARI spectrometer under consideration for the SPICA mission.